Jun 2, 2026

 When this happens, businesses need a second line of defense.

-That is where Kubernetes Workload Protection becomes critical.
+That is where Kubernetes Runtime Security Monitoring becomes critical.

 What happens when an attacker reaches a Kubernetes pod?